1. Lake Solano Campground

 Pro: Water, 30amp power and cable.
 Close to Fort Bragg, Seals on pier, paved sites.

-Con: No sewer on site (vacuum service 2 times a week).
-Serious trailer park (8 Mile).
+Con: No sewer on site (honey wagon 2 times a week).
+This is definitely a trailer park and not a campground!
 Sites are very close together.
 125 miles from Santa Rosa -- about 2 ½ hours.
 Very curvy access on Hwy.
 20 (Heidi didn't like it).
 Cold & foggy coastal climate.
 Paid for 3 nights, left after 2.

 Visit the website for current pricing and more details.